ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Address Translator (NAT)
 traversal protocols (see {{rendezvous}}).

-## Specifying Transport Parameters {#transport-params}
+## Specifying Transport Properties {#transport-props}

 A Preconnection Object holds parameters reflecting the application's requirements and preferences for the transport.
 These include protocol and path selection parameters, as well as Generic and Specific Protocol Properties for configuration of the detailed operation of the selected Protocol Stacks.

-All Transport Parameters are organized within a single namespace shared with Send Parameters (see {{send-params}}).
-These transport parameters take values of parameter-specific types.
+All Transport Properties are organized within a single namespace shared with Message Properties (see {{message-props}}).
+These Transport Properties take values of parameter-specific types.

-Note that it is possible for a set of specified transport parameters to be internally inconsistent, or to be inconsistent with the later use of the API by the application.
+Note that it is possible for a set of specified Transport Properties to be internally inconsistent, or to be inconsistent with the later use of the API by the application.
 Application developers can reduce inconsistency by only using the most stringent preference levels when failure to meet a preference would break the application's functionality (e.g. the